7 Great Ways To Teach Kids About Women’s Rights

 6. Participate In The International Women’s Movement

 International Women’s Day comes around once every year.
-This year it falls on March 8, 2021 and the theme is #ChoosetoChallenge:
+This year it falls on Friday, March 8, 2023 and the theme is #EmbraceEquity:

 But you don’t have to wait until next year to get involved.
-The International Women’s Day website list a ton of resources to get you going now.
+The International Women’s Day website lists a ton of resources to get you going now.

 7. Join a Girl Empowerment Program